Resolving Key Lookup Deadlocks with Plan Explorer

 WHERE PickingCompletedWhen > '2016-05-31';

-set @counter = @counter + 1;
+SET @counter = @counter + 1;

 Visualize the Problem

 I'll walk through the sequence of events leading to the deadlock, using Plan Explorer's deadlock and plan diagrams to illustrate each step.
-The nodes outlined in green (or red) are those that are relevant for that step, and the number in parens on each deadlock connector line represents the order in which the lock was acquired.
+The nodes outlined in green (or red) are those that are relevant for that step, and the number in parenthesis on each deadlock connector line represents the order in which the lock was acquired.

-- The SELECT retrieves data from the non-clustered index via a Seek.
+1. The SELECT retrieves data from the non-clustered index via a Seek.
 A shared lock is taken on one or more pages.

-- The UPDATE takes an exclusive lock on the clustered index row.
+2. The UPDATE takes an exclusive lock on the clustered index row.
 Because at least one of the columns in the non-clustered index is being updated, an exclusive lock is immediately attempted on the non-clustered index row, but it can't be acquired because of the shared lock owned by the SELECT.

 At this point a stalemate exists until the lock monitor thread detects the deadlock, usually within 5 seconds.
 Inevitably the SELECT will be the loser because the UPDATE will have done more work.
-(The amount of work done by each process is shown in the Log Used column in the treeview.)
+(The amount of work done by each process is shown in the Log Used column in the tree view.)

-- Once the SELECT thread has been chosen as the deadlock victim and terminated, the UPDATE can successfully acquire the exclusive lock on the non-clustered row and update it.
+4. Once the SELECT thread has been chosen as the deadlock victim and terminated, the UPDATE can successfully acquire the exclusive lock on the non-clustered row and update it.

 In the plan diagram above, note that the number of non-clustered index updates associated with an UPDATE or DELETE is always highlighted in blue below the Clustered Index Update operator, with the list of affected index names shown in the tooltip.